Mik-ai/how-to-deal-with-microservices/fastapi-orm-models/README.md

-# service what allow to control orm models from one place.
+# service that allow to control orm models from one place.

 How to use it?